Santosdevbjj/analiseRiscosAtrasoObras/README_EN.md

 ## 🏗️ **Construction Delay Risk Prediction**

-Operational Intelligence Analytics Platform — CCbjj Engineering
+Operational Intelligence Analytics Platform — CCbjj Engineering & Risk Intelligence

+  *Discipline, strategy, and data applied to civil engineering.*

 > A Data Science & Analytics Engineering project applied to the construction industry, focused on risk anticipation, delay reduction, and executive decision support, delivered as a data product, not just a model.